fabio-miranda/fabio-miranda.github.io/courses/cs424-spring-2025/assignment-4/assignment-4.md

 #### Task 6: Web deployment

 Select a web hosting service and make yourself familiar with the steps needed in order to upload files to the service.
-Free options include [GitHub](https://pages.github.com/), [Heroku](https://www.heroku.com/students), and [Google Sites](https://sites.google.com/).
+Free options include [GitHub](https://pages.github.com/) and [Google Sites](https://sites.google.com/).
 Make sure you upload your final results to the hosting service so that they are publicly available.

-#### Task 7: UTK (extra)

-Now that you have created Vega-lite visualizations, explore the possibility of migrating them to the [UTK framework](http://urbantk.org).
-As a starting point, check the [quick start guide](http://urbantk.org/getting-started/) and [tutorials](http://urbantk.org/home-tutorials/).
-For 5 extra points in the assignment, you should successfully (1) load your data or a subset of it into UTK, (2) create a map-based visualization, and (3) create a linked 2D visualization within the environment using Vega-lite.
-If you are not able to create new visualizations using UTK, you can simply write the steps (and errors) encountered in the process.
-You do not need to upload your UTK-based visualizations to the web hosting service; instead, simply add your screenshots (and JSON specifications) to the GitHub.

----

 #### Deliverables

-In this project, there will be four deliverables:
+In this option, there will be five deliverables:

 1) A [markdown document](https://www.markdownguide.org/getting-started/) (``.md``), with a clear description of the dataset, summarizing the most important points, questions, data transformations, encodings, interactions and initial findings (feel free to re-use text from previous assignments).
 Also include a link to your visualization solution (see deliverable 4).
 You should include screenshots with meaningful captions. **Please put some effort into it as outcomes like this can be helpful when building up a portfolio.**